qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 where  :math:`T_{N}=\mathbb{V}_{N} H \mathbb{V}_{N}^{\dagger}` is the Hamiltonian reduced to the Krylov subspace (which takes a tridiagonal matrix form), and :math:`\mathbb{V}_{N}^{\dagger}` is the matrix containing the vectors of the Krylov basis as columns.

 With the above approximation, the time-evolution is calculated only with a smaller square matrix of the desired size.
 Therefore, the Krylov-method provides huge speed-ups in computation of short-time evolutions when the dimension of the Hamiltonian is very large, point at which exact calculations on the complete subspace are practically impossible.

 One of the biggest problems with this type of method is the control of the error.
 After a short time, the error starts to grow exponentially.
 However, this can be easily corrected by restarting the subspace when the error reaches a certain threshold.
 Therefore, a series of :math:`M` Krylov-subspace time evolutions provides accurate solutions for a time-evolution.
+Within this scheme, the magic of Krylov resides not only on its ability of capturing complex time-evolutions from very large Hilbert spaces with dimenions :math:`M` as smaller as (in example) 30, but also the computing speeds it presents.

+For exceptional cases, Lanczos algorithm might arrive at the exact evolution of the initial state at a dimension :math:`M_{hb}<M`.
+This is called a happy-breakdown.
+For example, if a Hamiltonian has a symmetry subspace :math:`D_{\text{sim}}<M`, then the algorithm will opatimize using the value math:`M_{hb}<M`, at which the evolution is not only exact, but also cheap.

 .. _krylov-qutip: